Joshua Carter

 About me and my therapy practice

-With over six years of experience working as a counsellor in various settings, including the NHS, schools, and a successful private practice, I have developed a deep understanding of diverse client needs.
+With over seven years of experience working as a counsellor in various settings, including the NHS, schools, and a successful private practice, I have developed a deep understanding of diverse client needs.
 My expertise lies primarily in trauma therapy, where I have guided clients through the process of navigating and recovering from deeply impactful experiences.
-Additionally, I have extensive experience addressing a wide range of mental health concerns, from common issues like anxiety and depression to more complex conditions.
+Additionally, I have extensive experience addressing a wide range of mental health concerns, from issues such as anxiety and depression to addiction, OCD, gender identity and sexuality

 As a neurodiverse practitioner, I am committed to fostering an inclusive environment that respects and responds to each client’s and supervisee's individual perspectives and requirements.
 I practice relational integrative psychotherapy that places a strong emphasis on the therapeutic relationship as the central environment where entrenched relational patterns can be observed, understood, and transformed.
 I believe that our sense of self, security in the world, and comfort within our own skin are profoundly shaped by key relationships during our childhood years.